 Fix 6: Modify the config file

-Feedback shares that modifying certain values in the Warzone configuration file presents a drastic boost in performance.
+Feedback shares that modifying certain values in the Warzone configuration file shows a drastic boost in performance.
 It might be a potential fix to your stuttering issue too.

 To do so, follow these steps: